EventStore/documentation/docs/server/5.0.9/server/scavenge/README.md

 ::::
 :::::

-::: tip Next steps
+::: tip
-For better scavenge performance, you can set the number of threads to use.
 If you need to restart a stopped scavenge, you can specify the starting chunk ID.
 :::

 You can also start scavenges from the _Admin_ page of the Admin UI.